dhairyak668/PaintBots/DEVELOPERS.md

     - `bool InternalBoardSquare::redRobotPresent() const`: Returns true if the red robot is present on the square.
     - `bool InternalBoardSquare::blueRobotPresent() const`: Returns true if the blue robot is present on the square.

+assumed for game board that (0,0) is bottom left corner